 Can one imagine a birthday at 92, an age when many contemporaries are no longer, where 135 friends and supporters attended?
 It speaks to Margaret’s large Houston-based community and her artistic staying power.
 Attendees included a trustee, friends and family, her calligraphy students, National Taiwan Normal University alumni and various art-interested viewers, many Chinese of course.

-Before the celebration, Margaret and I went around in the largely empty galleries.
-A number of visitors approached her.
+Before the celebration, Margaret and I went around the largely empty galleries.
+A number of attendees approached her.
 Beyond the obligatory praise, two common themes struck me.
 First, they described ‘being deeply moved by her paintings’ suggesting a more powerful impact beyond the visual.
 Second, they told her they had been to the exhibition two or three times, providing evidence of the first.
 As always, Margaret was her smiling gracious self and connected easily with her fans.

 Afterwords, the specially-designed two-layered cake was intended to mimic Margaret’s iconic ‘Floating without end’ 1970 (CT/B Li collection) and fed the entire gathering.
-As you can see, it indeed captured her flowing ‘chi’ strokes and colors.
+As you can see, it indeed captured her flowing ‘chi’ strokes and palette colors.
 TC was brought by Paul and sat nearby enjoying the cake.
 Many old friends approached TC as well.

-I began chuckling to myself … to break up the tedium, I went up to Margaret and whispered in her ear, ‘it’s like you’re the pope giving out blessings – everyone wants to be blessed by you!’
+I began chuckling to myself as I observed the long queue … to break up the tedium, I went up to Margaret and whispered in her ear, ‘it’s like you’re the pope giving out blessings – everyone wants to be blessed by you!’
 We both started laughing and laughing.
-When I later related this story to Owen in Margaret’s company, he made an impromptu sign of the cross and Margaret quickly responded with her own flourish … of course flowing brushstrokes!
-Continuing to riff on her new exalted status, I went up and down the waiting line and told them that if they touched Margaret, they would be granted a decade of additional longevity.
-One immediately responded, ‘I‘ve been through once but need 20 extra years, so I’m going through again!’
+Continuing to riff on her exalted status, I went up and down the line and told them that when they reached Margaret, each would be granted a additional decade of longevity.
+One immediately responded, ‘I‘ve been through once but need 20 years, so I’m going through again! ’When I later recounted this story to Owen, he automatically made an impromptu sign of the cross and Margaret quickly responded with her own flourish … of course air brushstrokes!

 It was a wonderful celebration, Margaret was thrilled to her core and you can appreciate her sense of humor!